josefutbult-software/Windows-Setup/README.md

 Go to _Appearance_ and select the _One Half Dark_ colorscheme.

-Select the Font Face _MesloLGS NF_
+Select the Font Face _Lilex Nerd Font Mono_

 Set background transparency to 95\%